ambionics/phpggc/README.md

 ## Encoders

 Arguments allow to modify the way the payload is output.
 For instance, `-u` will URL encode it, and `-b` will convert it to base64.
-Payloads often contain NULL bytes and cannot be copy/pasted as-is.
+**Payloads often contain NULL bytes and cannot be copy/pasted as-is**.
 Use `-s` for a soft URL encode, which keeps the payload readable.

-The encoders can be chained, and as such the order is important.
+The encoders can be chained, and as such **the order is important**.
 For instance, `./phpggc -b -u -u slim/rce1 system id` will base64 the payload, then URLencode it twice.

 ## Advanced: Fast destruct

-PHPGGC implements a `--fast-destruct` flag, that will unsure your serialized object will be destroyed right after the `unserialize()` call, and not at the end of the script. *I'd recommend using it for every `__destruct` vector, as it improves reliability*.
+PHPGGC implements a `--fast-destruct` flag, that will unsure your serialized object will be destroyed right after the `unserialize()` call, and not at the end of the script. **I'd recommend using it for every `__destruct` vector**, as it improves reliability.
 For instance, if PHP script raises an exception after the call, the `__destruct` method of your object might not be called.

 # Contributing